Taresta/UI-page/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+This project is a responsive e-commerce web page, where users can browse various products, add items to the cart, and proceed to checkout.
+The project includes a dynamic cart functionality, responsive design for different screen sizes, and a modal for reviewing the order summary.
+Built using HTML, CSS, JavaScript, with additional styling for responsive design and event-driven functionality.
 ### The challenge

 Users should be able to: